sunank200/sunank200.github.io/index.md

 ## Interests {#interests}

 I'm broadly interested in **Software Engineering**, **Data Engineering**, **Computer Vision**, and **Computer Systems**.
 I'm also a robotics enthusiast and was a Fellow at Teach for India.
 Always an aspiring polymath!

+## Achievements & Extracurricular {#achievements}

+**Winner Design Challenge, ISB Hyderabad** (2015)
+Founded an award-winning startup which built a real-time position reporting system for buses without using GPS.
+Pitched our idea to Telangana IT minister and received a seed funding offer from TSRTC (Telangana State Road Transport Corporation). [[Presentation]](https://docs.google.com/presentation/d/1m_39QzHgLXtPjgojvQlsqw3c-CUAv9IkXCWSWAgUVGk/edit?usp=sharing)

+**Coordinator, Quality Control And Management - Technozion 15** (Aug 2015 – Jan 2016)
+Got ISO 9001:2008 certification and UNESCO patronage for Technozion 15, South India's second largest technical fest.
+The fest saw a revenue of over 1.5 Crore INR (200k USD) from sponsorships and events.
+Was responsible for leading, coordination, quality control, risk management, blogging and management for various 150+ events during Technozion 15.

+**Community Service**
+More than 70 hours of teaching community service in local underrepresented schools as part of Teach for India.

 ---